Audio Mastering with MasteringBOX

 Sidechain & Sidechain Listen

 Many compressors have a sidechain section built in these days as it’s become such a useful production tool.
-This section allows us to set up a trigger for our compression other than the incoming signal.
+This section allows us to set up a trigger for our audio compression other than the incoming signal.
 As such, we can use compression to make space in a signal for another.
-Many sidechain features are also paired with a ‘sidechain listen’ section that comprises two filters.
+Many sidechain compression features are also paired with a ‘sidechain listen’ section that comprises two filters.
 These high-pass and low-pass filters let us zone in on a specific frequency within a signal.
 An example of this would be focusing in on the kick drum in a drum loop.
 We could use its rhythm to create space in another sound.
-For tips on using sidechain compression, check out my article on sidechain techniques.

 TL;DR